ashram15/weather/README.md

 # weather
-This is a small side project experimenting with html/css and javascript.
+This is a small side project experimenting with frontend development(HTML, CSS, JavaScript), backend basics (Flask basics with Python and Ginga), and deployment (using Heroku).
 It is a website that displays the weather at a user-specified location (by zipcode or city).

 The website uses a third-party weather API and sends a HTTP request to the API server which then returns a dataset in JSON format.
 The program then parses this JSON data to display the weather in Fahrenheit, the current conditions, and a corresponding weather icon of user's location on the website.